Technicians, Australian Pilot Kidnapped In Papua New Guinea Freed - UrduPoint

 In 2023, a New Zealand archaeologist and two others were taken hostage at gunpoint at a location near this most recent incident.

-They were released -- traumatised but seemingly physically unharmed -- after a tense week of negotiations with kidnappers who initially demanded a ransom of US$1 million -- an enormous sum in one of the Pacific's poorest nations.
+They were released -- traumatised but seemingly physically unharmed -- after a tense week of negotiations with kidnappers who initially demanded a ransom of $1 million, an enormous sum in one of the Pacific's poorest nations.

-Prime Minister James Marape earlier told AFP the government would deal with the abductors harshly.
+Prime Minister James Marape earlier told AFP the government would deal with the abductors harshly if needed.

 Recent Stories